netx421/colossus/docs/features.md

 Alacritty supports running multiple terminal emulators from the same Alacritty instance.
-New windows can be created either by using the `CreateNewWindow` keybinding action, or by executing the `alacritty msg create-window` subcommand.
+New windows can be created either by using the `CreateNewWindow` keybinding action, or by executing the `colossus msg create-window` subcommand.